How Much Compensation Can I Claim For A Needlestick Injury?

 If needlestick injuries are not properly handled, they have the potential to cause more problems in the future.
 As a result, any compensation claim amount will be determined by the severity of the injury in both the long- and short-term.
 For example, a minor injury does not carry the same weighting as a major injury and, therefore, the amount that can be claimed will differ.

-It is important to assess the severity of the injury before making any claim.
-To access the severity of a needlestick injury, the following is required:
+It is crucial to assess the severity of the injury before making any claim.
+To access the seriousness of a needlestick injury, the following is required:

 - A complete medical examination to ascertain the extent of the injury or the severity of the injury.
 Our law firm is able to arrange such an examination with a doctor local to you.